naman14/Accord/README.md

 Automated performance monitoring for Android

-Accord is a library for benchmarking and automating performance measurements that easily integrates with existing CI infrastructure.
+Accord is a library for automating performance measurements that easily integrates with existing CI infrastructure.

 ## Install